pgr-me/PRasmussenLab4/README.md

 The ```resources/inputs``` directory contains the set of input files.
 Pre-processed outputs are in the ```resources/outputs``` directory.

+## Pre-sorts
+This program has been tested using in-order, reverse-ordered, and randomly-ordered lists.
+List "pre-sorts" are available in the ```resources/inputs``` directory.
+For each pre-sort, there are pre-tested file sizes of 50, 500, 1,000, 5,000, and 10,000 integers.
+The randomly-ordered set of lists includes one set without duplicates and one with 20% duplicates.
+The other pre-sorts - in-order and reverse-ordered - have zero duplicates.

+We use the following file prefixes to identify the list presort:
+* In-order: asc
+* Reverse-ordered: rev
+* Randomly-ordered: ran
+* Randomly-ordered (20% duplicates): dup

 ## Example Output File

 An example of the metrics portion of the output for asc5.csv is shown below.